A Simple Javascript Library Design

 - although the

-is a private variable, it is shared by allPerson
+nameis a private variable, it is shared by allPersonobjects.
+Therefore, thefooperson changes thebernardoperson name.

 5 - Constructor function, prototype and getter function